LiScI-Lab/SOM.jl/docs/src/index.md

 ...
 ```

-then most probably matplotlib fails to find a required library.
+then most probably Matplotlib fails to find a required library.

-A first attempt could be to reinstall matplotlib into the Python
+A first attempt could be to reinstall Matplotlib into the Python
 environment of Julia via:

 ````Julia